margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Dilemma ##
 A dilemma, a double bind.
-Feeling oxed in, and stuck in a mess of my own doing.
+Feeling boxed in, and stuck in a mess of my own doing.
 There is a choice to make amidst the chaos, and the wrongdoing.
 It's a green plight indeed, a quagmire.